o365soa/Scripts/SharePoint/Readme.md

 This folder contains set of sample scripts to help you get further information from your SharePoint Online tenant.
+These scripts are provided for reference and example purposes only.
+Please ensure that you thoroughly review each script before executing it within your environment.

 ### Get Admins for Site Collections